-I took a look at the Colt New Agent and liked the light weight, the grooved sights, the lack of sights that grabs on to one's clothing when drawing it, the standard slim design and ergonomics of the 1911A1 design.
+I took a look at the Colt New Agent and liked the lightweight, the grooved sights, the lack of sights that grabs on to one's clothing when drawing it, the standard slim design, and ergonomics of the 1911A1 design.
 I believe that this pistol is perfect for a concealed carry weapon for me as a citizen exercising my Constitutional rights under the 2nd and 14th Amendments.

 Fact is, the whole pistol looked to be well thought out.
-It fills a niche in the concealed carry market which is pretty void of good 1911s specifically designed as carry pistols.
+It fills a niche in the concealed carry market which is pretty void of good 1911s specifically designed as carry-pistols.

 Today, it seems that many 1911s out there are made for competition shooting with enormous front and rear sights.
-Many of those are not made for quick up close work where one defending his or her self cannot go into a Weaver Stance and take the time to use those bulky sights.
+Many of those are not made for quick up-close work where one defending his or her self cannot go into a Weaver Stance and take the time to use those bulky sights.

-It is just my opinion, but it has been my personal experience that if you have the time that it takes to drop into a Weaver Stance and sight in, than you may also have the time to maneuver away from the dangerous situation.
-But since the vast majority of gunfights take place within 3 to 7 feet of one's assailant, most have only second to get your weapon out and into action.
+It is just my opinion, but it has been my personal experience that if you have the time that it takes to drop into a Weaver Stance and sight in, then you may also have the time to maneuver away from the dangerous situation.
+But since the vast majority of gunfights take place within 3 to 7 feet of one's assailant, most have only a second to get your weapon out and into action.

 Frankly, most folks don't have the time to drop into a Weaver Stance and sight in.
 Most have to go with just getting a general sight picture.
 And no, that hasn't changed in over 40 years from when I was first trained for such encounters.

-Also, that's the same reason why back in the late 1800s, lawmen were opting for the shorter Colt Sheriff's Model SAA instead of the longer standard 7.5 inch barrel Colt Single Action Army of 1873.
+Also, that's the same reason why back in the late 1800s, lawmen were opting for the shorter Colt Sheriff's Model SAA instead of the longer standard 7.5-inch barrel Colt Single Action Army of 1873.
 A shorter barrel means you have a less cumbersome weapon to get out and into play when you need it in a hurry.
 I wrote about this in The Buntline Special vs Colt's Sheriff's Model when I addressed the myth of the so-called Buntline Special.

 As for the 1911, I love my 1911s and I own a couple of them.
 But frankly, I don't own any that can realistically be used for International Defensive Pistol Association (IDPA) or United States Pistol Shooting (USPSA) competitions.
 The reason is that I do not own target guns designed to be "race guns."
-I own basic close quarter self-defense guns.
-Yes, no frills self defense guns like my Colt Series 70 and my Springfield Armory 1911 Mil-Spec pistol which I just love and carry.
+I own basic close-quarter self-defense guns.
+Yes, no-frills self-defense guns like my Colt Series 70 and my Springfield Armory 1911 Mil-Spec pistol which I just love and carry.

 As for the Colt New Agent, it got my attention when I first looked at it as a lighter option to my Rock Island Compact .45 ACP.
 While I loved the lighter weight, I really liked the "trench sights" which is a "grove" running the length of the slide.
 Yes, the perfect kind of sight to prevent the gun from snagging on clothing or even a holster.

 And when all you need to get is a general sight picture, the sights of the Colt New Agent are plenty suitable for anything within 20 yards.
-And like my Rock Island Compact, the Colt New Agent's 3 inch barrel is perfect for easy concealment.
+And like my Rock Island Compact, the Colt New Agent's 3-inch barrel is perfect for easy concealment.

 And there's the problem.
 Why should every other American be able to buy one, but not the people here in this state?
 Frankly, this is all just bullshit and the sort of thing that makes people do things that they don't want to do.

-I have had to update this article because I've gotten some email telling me to simply accept the way things are even though it's not right.
+I have had to update this article because I've gotten some emails telling me to simply accept the way things are even though it's not right.
 And friends, that's part of what pisses me off.
 It's the politics behind this.
 The gun in question is not sold for political reasons, and I know that I can buy a firearm very similar to it made by other makers.